DoctorKhan/The-Social-Game-Book/src/20_part/150_war_room_discovery_ancient_playbook.md

 4. **The strategy channels legitimate grievances horizontally**—group vs. group rather than people vs. power
 5. **Recognition of the pattern is the first step toward immunity**—you can't be manipulated by what you can see clearly

-**Elena**: "We started as four separate researchers.
-Now we're a team."

-**Marcus**: "And we're not just studying the problem anymore.
-We're building the solution."

 ---

 *As I concluded this research, I realized I had crossed a threshold.
 I was no longer just observing the fragmentation of human community—I was actively working to heal it.
 My investigation had become a form of resistance.*

 *The ancient playbook was powerful, but it had a weakness: it only worked when people couldn't see it clearly.
-Their next task was to map out exactly how this playbook was being deployed in the modern world to dismantle the very pillars of community they had just uncovered.*
+The next task was to map out exactly how this playbook was being deployed in the modern world to dismantle the very pillars of community I had uncovered.*